 Alternative Analysis: Analyzing Data to Make UX and Product Decisions

 Analysis and synthesis are key to reducing piles of data into powerful insights and motivating the consumers of our research to act on what we learn.
 Our end goal is to impact the bottom line.
 But how do we analyze the data to help make actual, informed product decisions?
 UXR is often brought in or consulted on this topic yet many don't know how to help!
 Join us to learn about different approaches to ensure your results yield meaningful and actionable product decisions.
 Takeaway tools, templates, frameworks, triangulation techniques, and get inspired to roll up your sleeves in new ways.
 We’ll also cover lesser-known and leveraged thematic content analysis tactics and formats, 2x2 frameworks to build on affinity diagramming, and touch on mind mapping, search log analysis, spectrum analysis, and discuss the difference between findings and insights.

 Michele Ronsen is a user research executive, coach, and educator.
 She teaches design and user research to people around the world.
 Her corporate training and workshops are inspired by working with Fortune 500s and start-ups for more than twenty years.

-Join the UXRS community for a time of fun summer networking!
+Join UXRS for a fun summer networking event!
+Come meet other UXRS community members and grow your network.
+Do you want to increase your UX professional network?
+Join UXRS for our networking event this summer!
 We are going to have smaller breakout rooms where you can get to know other people who are interested in user experience research and strategy.